Classicler/GodotAlgoExperiments/CONTRIBUTING.md

   While creating a pull request, you also need to specify what type/s of change/s was/were made by using tags.
 When creating a pull request, you can choose tags on the sidebar that shows up.
 * ### When creating an issue, specify it in as much detail as possible.
   Issues need to be specified in detail so that everyone clearly knows that your issue is about and therefore it is easier to come up with a solution.
+Images are encouraged, but not required